istarp/example/README.md

 ## Build and run app
 * Using Android Studio -> File -> Open
-* Navigate to the folder where your project located, select choose app folder
+* Navigate to the folder where your project located, *choose* app folder
 * Wait for gradle to finish sync
 * Run app using Run app button (control+R)